 Federal Estate Tax Thresholds

-(no federal estate tax if estate is under the following amounts and the decedents dying in:
+No federal estate tax if estate is under the following amounts and the decedents dying in:

 Giving through Life Income Plans